VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

-Finally, iSeVCs (i.e., program statements that are semantically related to sSyVCs) are generated as follows (Lines \ref{algorithm:begin-step3}-\ref{algorithm:end-step3}).
-For each function $f_\gamma'$ that is called by function $f_\alpha'$, the statements in the LLVM slice of function $f_\gamma'$ are appended to the statement (in function $f_\alpha'$) that calls function $f_\gamma'$.
-This is to preserve the order of statements that possibly belong to different functions but are related to each other (because of some control dependency and/or data dependency).

-Figure \ref{Fig_SeVC_generation}(d) illustrates that the statements in the LLVM slice of function {\em printLine}, which is highlighted by the dashed box, are appended to the statement ``{\em call void @printLine()}'' in the calling function {\em main}.
-In order to avoid assigning the same numeric value to different local variables in the LLVM slices of different functions, each numeric value with prefix ``\%'' (i.e., local variable) in the appended statements is modified to a new numeric value that has not been used in the calling function.
-In the example shown in Figure \ref{Fig_SeVC_generation}(d), the local variable ``\%1'' in the LLVM slice of function {\em printLine} is modified to ``\%17'' because ``16'' is the last assigned numeric value in function {\em main}, which is shown in Figure \ref{Fig_SeVC_generation}(c).
+Given the IR slices, we generate iSeVCs as follows.
+For each function $f_\gamma$ that is called by function $f_\alpha$, the statements in the IR slice of function $f_\gamma$ are appended to the statement (in function $f_\alpha$) that calls function $f_\gamma$.
+This is to preserve the order of statements that possibly belong to different functions but are related to each other (according to a control and/or data dependence).
+If there is a loop in the sequence of function calls (e.g., $f_\gamma$ calls $f_\alpha$ and then $f_\alpha$ calls $f_\gamma$, then $f_\gamma$ calls $f_\alpha$ and then $f_\alpha$ calls $f_\gamma$, and so on), we only consider the first loop (i.e., $f_\gamma$ calls $f_\alpha$ and then $f_\alpha$ calls $f_\gamma$ but not any further) so as to avoid an infinite loop.
+In order to avoid assigning the same numeric value to different local variables in the IR slices of different functions, each numeric value of local variable in the appended statements is modified to a new numeric value that has not been assigned.
+Fig. \ref{Fig_SeVC_generation}(d) illustrates that the statements in the LLVM IR slice of function {\em printLine}, which is highlighted by the dashed box, are appended to the statement ``{\em call void @printLine()}'' in the calling function {\em main}.
+The local variable ``\%1'' in the LLVM IR slice of function {\em printLine} is modified to ``\%20'' because ``19'' is the last assigned numeric value in function {\em main}, which is shown in Fig. \ref{Fig_SeVC_generation}(c).